top of page

 Updated: Jul 23, 2023

-Are you noticing significant changes in your child's glasses prescription?
-If so, you might be wondering when it's time to consider myopia control.
-Myopia, commonly known as nearsightedness, can progress rapidly in children, leading to increasingly stronger prescriptions.
-But at what point should you seek an optometrist's advice regarding myopia control?
+Have you noticed significant changes in your child's glasses prescription?
+If so, you might be wondering when to consider myopia control.
+Myopia, or nearsightedness, can progress quickly in children, often leading to stronger prescriptions.
+But when is the right time to consult an optometrist about myopia control?

 Is myopia progression on the rise?